nuwave/lighthouse/docs/master/api-reference/commands.md

     php artisan lighthouse:directive

 Use the `--type`, `--field` and `--argument` options to define where your directive can be used.

+## field

+Create a resolver class for a field on a non-root type.

+    php artisan lighthouse:field <parent>.<field>

 ## ide-helper